clearhaus/gateway-api-docs/website/content/gateway/api_resources/authorizations/authorizations_methods/token.md

 Click to Pay token payment method for both Visa and Mastercard CITs.

+Click to Pay can be used through two interfaces.
+The first interface uses the payloads from the checkout response:

 {{% description_list %}}

-If 3-D Secure authentication was performed `ONBEHALF` as part of the Click to Pay flow, the following parameters can be provided:

 {{% description_term %}}clicktopay[payload] {{% regex %}}[\:json\:] {{% /regex %}} {{% /description_term %}}
 {{% description_details %}} Full decrypted payload serialized as JSON, supplied as a string.
 The encrypted payload can be found in the `encryptedPayload` field in the Click to Pay checkout response.